hasura/kriti-lang/README.md

 ```

 ### Library
-The library exposes the function `runKriti`, the type definition of the function is:
+The library exposes two function `runKriti` and `runKritiWith`, the type definitions of the function are:
 ``` haskell
 runKriti :: Text -> [(Text, Value)] -> Either KritiErr Value
 ```